 Field-hunting tip

-Look in serpentinite country — that is the host setting where itoigawaite typically forms.
+Look in serpentinite country, the host setting where itoigawaite typically forms.
 If you start seeing jadeite, albite, muscovite in float, you are in the right ground.
 Field specimens usually show a fine-grained aggregates, massive habit, so train your eye for that shape before scanning the outcrop.